mikaeldui/skolplattformen-dotnet-client/README.md

 An unofficial .NET client for Skolplattformen.
 You could use it to create your own Skolplattformen app with for example [Xamarin](https://dotnet.microsoft.com/apps/xamarin) and [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor)!

-Currently under development, nothing has been tested yet.
+Currently under development, everything hasn't been tested yet.
+Please [create an issue](https://github.com/mikaeldui/skolplattformen-dotnet-client/issues) if you encounter any problems.

+## Installation

-You can install the latest prerelease using the following command:
+You can install the [NuGet package](https://www.nuget.org/packages/MikaelDui.Skolplattformen.Client/) using the following command:

-    dotnet add package MikaelDui.Skolplattformen.Client --prerelease
+    dotnet add package MikaelDui.Skolplattformen.Client

 ## Example